UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 The output shows that the estimated accuracy of the classifier on the test data was {glue:text}`cancer_acc_1`%.
 We can also look at the *confusion matrix* for the classifier using the `crosstab` function from `pandas`.
-A confusion matrix shows how many observations of each (actual) label were classified as each (predicted) label.
-The `crosstab` function
+The `crosstab` function takes two
-takes two arguments: the actual labels first, then the predicted labels second.
+arguments: the actual labels first, then the predicted labels second.

 ```{code-cell} ipython3
 pd.crosstab(